Non-Human Primate Eye-Tracking Solutions

 The EyeLink 1000 Plus camera can track the eye position of non-human primates, allowing researchers to record eye movement responses in their experiments without any surgery or alteration of the animal.
 The high level of precision and high sampling rate makes the EyeLink 1000 Plus an ideal video-based eye-tracking replacement for search coils with easy and distress-free setup and recording.

-- The Primate Mount for the EyeLink 1000 Plus system holds the camera and an infrared illuminator in a compact bracket that is typically affixed to a vertical surface such as a primate chair.
+The EyeLink 1000 Plus has outstanding spatial specifications for primate research with a range of mounting options.
+The standard Desktop Mount can be used with suitable head support.
+The Primate Mount holds the camera and an infrared illuminator in a compact bracket that is typically affixed to a vertical surface such as a primate chair.